robotdotnet/FRC-Extension/README.md

 The offline link to the extension can be found here. https://visualstudiogallery.msdn.microsoft.com/7c7f4cd1-e4bc-43bb-a9f1-072c6f1197d9

 To install offline, download this, and install the downloaded file.
+This can also be used to update the extension offline.

 Usage